stephencweiss/stephencharlesweiss.com/content/blog/2019-09-08/tutorial-basic-react-app.md

 > Update: I've now found an even more basic way to write a React app and I put together a tutorial in a post, [An Even More Basic React App Tutorial](../../2019-09-23/tutorial-even-more-basic-react-app)

-At this point, I feel fairly comfortable with React, but when I had to go back to the basics and get an app up and running this weekend, I found I’d forgotten more than I thought.
+At this point, I feel fairly comfortable with React, but when I had to go back to the basics and get an app up and running this weekend, I found I'd forgotten more than I thought.

-Since I’m stubborn (stupid?) and didn’t want to use `npx create-react-app` to bootstrap, I had to look up a few things.<sup>1</sup> Below are my notes on what I learned when it comes to getting a basic React app up and running.
+Since I'm stubborn (stupid?) and didn't want to use `npx create-react-app` to bootstrap, I had to look up a few things.<sup>1</sup> Below are my notes on what I learned when it comes to getting a basic React app up and running.

 A quick preview on what you can expect to learn by reading on: